-Figure 34.
+Figure 36.
 Array Settings dialog box

-4. In the Add New Resource section of the dialog box, enter a management domain of the pool for the XIV systems, or a parent pool for Spectrum Virtualize/Storwize (ver.
-7.4 and above), and its size in GB.
+4. In the Add New Resource section of the dialog box, enter a management domain of the pool IBM XIV systems, or a parent pool for storage systems that run IBM Spectrum Virtualize (7.6 or later), and its size in GB.